Is a Shift in General Manager Leadership Styles the Answer?

 leadership styles are not mutally exclusive.
 Rather, they can be thought of as being at different ends of a continuum

-The ability to adapt different leadership styles as needed is one of the key traits of a successful general manager, as it not only increases motivation among employees but also helps ensure tasks get completed.
+The ability to adopt different leadership styles as needed is one of the key traits of a successful general manager, as it not only increases motivation among employees but also helps ensure tasks get completed.
 But what causes this shift in leadership styles?

 Three General Managers – Three Different Leadership Styles